Tellusant/docs/articles-posts/palmer-penguins.md

 This particular graph was created by me in ChatGPT.
 For those interested, you can also create it in Excel using its new Python function together with a suitable library.

 ## How Tellusant Uses These Methods

 Interesting, but how does it affect companies beyond new tools like ChatGPT?
 The approach is easily used to categorize, e.g., countries r consumers.
-The graph below shows how Tellusant used this machine learing approach to classify country markets for global company.
+The graph below shows how Tellusant used this machine learing approach to classify country markets for global company.¹

 <p align="center">
 <img src="assets/images/tellusant-market-clustreing-pca-kde.svg"  width="600" alt="">
 </p>